hmrc/mdtp-dog-team-apprentice/tasks/Web Scraping and Web Data/Compare the meerket/Compare the meerket.md

 ------------

 * Implement a schedule to track the price of an item on different online marketplaces over time.
 Is there a day of the week or time of year when prices change often?
 * Instead of hardcoding in a product, try a product class and allow users to pick from a selection of products to compare.
-Alternatively, allow the user to specify different online marketplaces.
+Alternatively, allow the user to include or exclude different online marketplaces.

 Possible approach
 ---------------